 I know they don't look like the ones at the cafe but it was so worth it.
 I am very glad that we didn't make it to the official stand this year.
 We were able to make a mess and laugh as a family instead.

-One of the really cool things about Mardi Gras is going to the very formal Balls associated with the parade.
-I don't know the history or the traditions but I do know that they are a lot of fun.
 The convention center is huge.
 The areas are sectioned off making huge rows for the parade to come and go in and out of the tables.
 The decorations are festive and the music is loud.
 There is dancing and eating.
 You must be in a formal floor length gown, a tuxedo or a float costume to be allowed inside.

 It is a feeling that you just can not describe.
 Watching this huge float roll past while screaming for beads and trinkets to be thrown your way.